 Cinematography involves multiple cinematic elements, such as scene composition, framing, choice of camera, lens choices along with other camera gear, camera movement, lighting setup, depth of field, zoom, camera focus, colour, exposure, and potentially the inclusion of special effects.

 If that sounded like quite the mouthful, you got it right!
 There is a lot to cinematography.
-Your choices as a cinematographer will influence how the audience responds to what they are seeing.
+Your cinematography choices will influence how the audience responds to what they are seeing.

 The difference between photography and cinematography

 Both activities end with "graphy," and I would say that's the place, they share the most resemblance.

 Photography may be a complete work in itself; cinematography entails dealing with relations between shots and a group of shots.

 Photography also allows for much more self-independence in work.
 Cinematography is far more collaborative and relies very much on a bunch of people.
 The cinematographer will not do it alone but rather work in conjunction with script supervisors, directors, lighting crew, actors, and many others.

 Put in another way; photography is COVID-19 friendly, cinematography… not so much.

 That is the important part!
 No secret treasures or hidden clues.

 Cinematography is about setting and supporting the overall look and mood of the film.
 It is the cinematographer's task to make all the director's visions come true.
 A cinematographer is like a fairy godmother of filmmaking.